 A free range Petaluma, California media report with roots extending all the way to Appalachia, the Raucous Rooster is also a radical, unconventional holler at the working-class to recall its history, and has been the North Bay’s abattoir for sacred cows since 2013.
 It is reporting for an engaged citizenry, compost for feeding the soil and sowing the seeds of a sustainable democracy of, by, and for the people.

-It is also, quite simply, a document of an extraordinary moment in human history.
+It is also, quite simply, an archive of an extraordinary moment in human history.

-The late Australian sociologist Alex Carey – to whom Edward S. Hermann and Noam Chomsky dedicated their landmark work on propaganda, media, and democracy, The Manufacture of Consent – suggested that the 20th Century was characterized by three developments of great political importance:
+The late Australian sociologist Alex Carey – to whom Edward S. Herman and Noam Chomsky dedicated their landmark work on propaganda, media, and democracy, The Manufacture of Consent – suggested that the 20th century was characterized by three developments of great political importance: